jesscss/jess/examples/language-3.md

 }
 ```

-If, however, the colors were marked with `@dynamic`, the output would be more like:
+If, however, the colors were marked with `@var`, the output would be more like:
 ```less
 .box {
   color: var(--box-color, #fffefe);